 We also use certain derivatives, which are not designated as hedging instruments, as economic hedges of foreign currency and interest rate exposure.
 For our forward contracts that are not designated as hedges, any gain or loss resulting from the change in fair value is recognized in current period earnings.
-These gains or losses are offset by the exposure related to receivables and payables with our foreign subsidiaries and to interest due on our Euro-denominated notes, which is paid annually in June.
+These gains or losses are offset by the exposure related to receivables and payables with our foreign subsidiaries and to interest due on our Eurodenominated notes, which is paid annually in June.
 The effect of our forward contracts that are not designated as hedging instruments on the consolidated statements of operations for the year ended December 31, 2023 was as follows:

-Gain (Loss) Reco ognized in Income Instrument Location of Gain Recognized in Income Year Ended I December 31, 2023 2022 Foreign currency forward contracts Interest and other expenses, net \$4.7 \$(29.3)
+Location of Gain Gain (Loss) Recognized in Income Instrument Recognized in Income Year Ended December 31, 2023 2022 Foreign currency forward contracts Interest and other expenses, net \$ 4.7 \$ (29.3)